| Filipino Custard Cake (aka Leche Flan Cake) |

 2. Prepare the leche flan mixture in the blender and set aside.

-Tip: Do not pour this right away into the caramelized pan.
+Tip: Do not pour this mixture right away into the caramelized pan.
 Prepare the chiffon cake batter first before you pour the leche flan mixture into the caramelized pan.
 Why?
 If you pour early, then proceed to prepare the cake batter, then that leche flan will start dissolving the caramel (remember that this caramel is still sugar).
 So do it when you are really ready to bake.)

 3. Prepare the cake batter.